RihardsVitols/Microphone-Calibration/README.md

 ### 3D models
-The 3D models includes a four capsule first order Ambisonics microphone designed by Rihards Vitols.
+The 3D models includes a four capsule first order Ambisonics microphone and a adapter for a microphone holder designed by Rihards Vitols.
 The models will be expanded as testing proceeds.

 ### Electronics